shoron2001/digital-road-method/README.md

 * **📰 Ajker Paper:** *"Young Researcher Mahmudul Hasan Shoron on the Global Stage for Innovating a Mathematical Path"* (Digital Edition Feature — August 18, 2026)
 * **📰 Daily Crime BD 24:** *"Mathematical Pathfinder in Intellectual Innovation: Young Researcher Mahmudul Hasan Shoron"* (Online Portal Cover — August 17, 2026)

-*Note: The remaining mainstream media publications and full archival press materials are securely archived alongside our public preprint repositories (SSRN & Zenodo) and are available upon request for institutional compliance and licensing audits.*
+*📝 Note: The remaining mainstream media publications and full archival press materials are securely archived alongside our public preprint repositories (SSRN & Zenodo) and are available upon request for institutional compliance and licensing audits.*

+### ✉️ Enterprise Support & Technical Briefings

 For licensing procurement, API sandbox access, or to schedule a 10-minute technical demonstration with our core architecture cell, please contact: